spacetelescope/jdaviz/docs/dev/ui_description.rst

 viewers are defined as "Plugins", and everything in the front-end is an example of using plugins in conjunction with the configuration file.

-The UI supports four main areas currenty: the tool bar area, the menu bar area, the tray bar area, and the content area.
+The UI supports four main areas currently: the tool bar area, the menu bar area, the tray bar area, and the content area.
 Plugins can be associated with one of these areas.
 Plugins themselves **must** by IPyWidget subclasses, below is an example of a plugin that adds a single button to the tool bar area.